aodn/aws-wps/README.md

 but geoserver's implementation is not ideal and all are tightly coupled with their own execution model

 Some work to write our own but focus on minimum for marvl

-#### Java prototype

-200ms without loading classes for jaxb/submitting aws batch request.

-Can take up to 10 secs to process a request from a cold start - then varies from around 1s to 3s

-Over 6 seconds to submit job the first time
-Over 3 seconds to parse deserialise/serialise xml the first time

 #### Configuration for lambda